EMI regulations in Europe

 Licensing requirements

-1. Application: Applicant organisations must submit a detailed business plan to the CSSF, including a description of the services offered, risk analysis, organisational structure, and anti-money laundering and counter-terrorist financing measures.
+1. Application: Applicant organisations need to file a detailed business plan with the CSSF, including a description of the services offered, risk analysis, organisational structure, and anti-money laundering and counter-terrorist financing measures.

-2. Authorised capital: The minimum authorised capital for payment service providers depends on the type of services provided and may vary.
-Generally, for most payment institutions it ranges from €125,000 to €2,000,000.
+2. Authorised capital: As regards payment service providers, the minimum level of authorised capital will depend on the type of services provided by those providers.
+In the normal course, for most payment institutions, it is in the range from €125,000 up to €2,000,000.

 Oversight and compliance